|Day Use:||Year Round|

 Climbing route closures for the protection of nesting birds of prey are common at Smith Rock but typically affect lesser used climbing areas.
 Please look for posted closures on informational kiosks in the park and for signs at the closure sites.

-Annual passes are sold at the Welcome Center during scheduled hours of operation.
-Annual passes are also available at Terrebonne Thriftway and Red Point Climbing in Terrebonne.
+12 month and 24 month Annual passes are sold at the park's Welcome Center during scheduled hours of operation (hours vary).
+Annual passes are also available at Terrebonne Thriftway in Terrebonne, or online at www.oregonstateparks.org

 Permits are often required for special events.
-Please contact the Park Manager or Park Ranger to see if you will need a permit.
+Please contact the Park Manager or Park Ranger at 541-548-7501 to see if you will need a permit.

 The Welcome Center hours are posted at the park monthly and vary depending on visitation levels, holidays, events and available volunteer staffing.